 Firstly, now is the time to use some acetone or mineral spirits to clean any lines that have been removed, if desired.
 This makes more sense if the majority of lines have been removed, giving a known baseline to recharge the system.
 However, if only a few lines have been removed, it's likely not necessary.

 Once lines have been cleaned and thoroughly dried - by blowing compressed air through them - plug the ends with paper towel to keep them clean.

-Next, use the syringe to distribute 40cc (40ml) of PAG46 oil into the new A/C Evap Core.
-Make sure to do this in such a way that it drain right out, and then maneuver the evap core to distribute the oil throughout it.
+Next, use the syringe to distribute 40cc (40ml) of PAG46 oil into the new A/C Evap Core, via the intake port.
+Make sure to do this in such a way that it doesn't drain right out, and then maneuver the evap core to distribute the oil throughout it.
 This is also the right time to lubricate (with PAG46 oil) and place two Santech o-rings on the fittings that will mate with the new A/C expansion valve and two more (for a total of four) between the expansion valve and tubes.